National Register Signage Grant Program

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 More than 93,000 properties are listed in the National Register, representing 1.8 million contributing resources (e.g. buildings, sites, districts, structures, and objects).

 Grants are available to 501(c)(3) organizations, nonprofit academic institutions, and local, state and federal government entities within the United States.
-At this time, funding is not available for private residences or commercial properties; only sites owned by the entities previously listed are eligible for National Register signage.
+Please note that signage is not available for private residences or commercial properties; only sites owned by the entities previously listed are eligible for National Register signage.
 Interested individuals are encouraged to contact an eligible local organization, such as a municipal historian or historical organization.
 They will often apply for the grant on behalf of the individual.

 The text on National Register signage is fixed, except for property name and year of National Register designation.
 The inscription reads as follows:

 The colors of the roadside marker are brown with white highlighted lettering and border (as pictured above).
 Markers are 18” x 32” cast aluminum with a 7’ aluminum pole.

 Applicants may select between two different designs upon grant acceptance.
 Plaques are 9” x 13” in bronze.

 *Update- now both plaque designs include designation year in text.

 National Register grant applications are accepted on a rolling basis any time of the year.
 There is no application deadline.